Search

 Short foot single leg stance (with variations)

 Standing on one leg, with your toes relaxed, pull the ball of your foot underneath the big toe towards your heel.
 This will activate the medial longitudinal arch.
 The MLA plays a big role in foot stability and is crucial when it comes to overall balance.
-We call this activation the short foot
+We call this the activation of the short foot

 Here’s a simple short foot single stance progression: